pingidentity/terraform-provider-pingfederate/docs/resources/sp_idp_connection.md

 Optional:

 - `attribute_sources` (Attributes Set) A list of configured data stores to look up attributes from. (see [below for nested schema](#nestedatt--ws_trust--token_generator_mappings--attribute_sources))
 - `default_mapping` (Boolean) Indicates whether the token generator mapping is the default mapping.
-The default value is false.
+The default value is `false`.
 - `issuance_criteria` (Attributes) The issuance criteria that this transaction must meet before the corresponding attribute contract is fulfilled. (see [below for nested schema](#nestedatt--ws_trust--token_generator_mappings--issuance_criteria))
 - `restricted_virtual_entity_ids` (Set of String) The list of virtual server IDs that this mapping is restricted to.